phorton1/base-apps-gitMUI/docs/old_notes.md

 With Commands that can modify it.

-- current pathWindow ALL BY SECTIONS
+- current winRepos ALL BY SECTIONS
 - CHANGED REPOS showing files
 - whole UI with STAGE and FILE DIFFS splitters